 Visit Cusco, Peru

-Honestly, if we’re strictly speaking about a city itself and not considering the surroundings, I’d have to say that Cusco was my favorite city that we visited in three months in Peru and that is despite the heavy tourist traffic and the people hassling tourists on the street for tours, massages, etc.
+If we’re strictly speaking about a city itself and not considering the surroundings, I’d have to say that Cusco was my favorite city that we visited in three months in Peru and that is despite the heavy tourist traffic and the people hassling tourists on the street for tours, massages, etc.

 Cusco warrants a longer visit if you have time surrounding your trip to Machu Picchu, trust me!